arcana-markets/arcana-ui/README.md

 │   ├── types`
 │   ├── utils`
 tailwind, package, configuration, and other project files
 ```

+# 🤝 Contributing

+We welcome contributions from the community to help improve the Arcana Markets Web App.
+To contribute, please follow these steps:

+## Submitting PRs

+1. **Fork, Clone, and Branch:**
+   - Fork the repository by clicking the "Fork" button at the top right of the repository page on GitHub.
+   - Create a new branch for your feature or bug fix:
+     ```bash
+     git checkout -b feature/your-feature-name
+     ```

+2. **Make and Commit Changes:**
+   - Make your changes to the codebase, ensuring your code follows the project's coding standards and conventions.
+Add or update tests as needed.
+   - Commit your changes with a descriptive commit message:
+     ```bash
+     git commit -m "Add feature: description of your feature"
+     ```

+3. **Push and Create a Pull Request:**
+   - Push your changes to your forked repository:
+     ```bash
+     git push origin feature/your-feature-name
+     ```
+   - Go to the original repository on GitHub, click the "Pull Request" button, and select your branch.
+Provide a clear and descriptive title and description for your pull request, link any relevant issues, and click "Create Pull Request".

+## Guidelines

+- Ensure your code is well-documented and follows the project's style guide.
+- Write clear, concise commit messages.
+- Test your changes thoroughly before submitting a pull request.
+- Be responsive to feedback and willing to make necessary changes.

 ## Key Features

 - **Token Vaults UI:** Yield-generating DeFi protocol.